tadaszelvys/server-library/doc/component/scope.md

 To enable this feature, your client class must implement the interface `OAuth2\Client\ScopeExtensionInterface`.

-In the following example, clients based on the class `Acme\PublicClient` have scope policy set to `POLICY_MODE_DEFAULT` and scope `read` is set by default if no scope is requested.
+In the following example, clients based on the class `Acme\PublicClient` have scope policy set to `default` and scope `read` is set by default if no scope is requested.
 Available scopes are not changed.

 ```php